dberweger2017/deepcfr-texas-no-limit-holdem-6-players/readme.md

 > **Note:** This project builds on the straightforward and flexible [Pokers](https://github.com/Reinforcement-Poker/pokers) environment—a minimalistic no-limit Texas Hold'em simulator designed for reinforcement learning.
 Pokers cuts out the fuss by using a simple `new_state = state + action` model, making it really easy to integrate with any framework.
 While its simplicity is a major plus, it's also a side project that might have some bugs in less-tested areas.
 If you need rock-solid reliability, you might consider alternatives like RLCard.
 Huge thanks to the creators of Pokers for their innovative and accessible work!

+## Introduction: Why Poker AI Matters

+Poker represents one of the greatest challenges in artificial intelligence—a game of incomplete information where players must make decisions without knowing all the relevant facts.
+Unlike chess or Go, where all information is visible to both players, poker requires reasoning under uncertainty, risk assessment, opponent modeling, and strategic deception.
+This project implements Deep Counterfactual Regret Minimization (Deep CFR), a cutting-edge algorithm that has revolutionized how AI approaches imperfect information games.
+By building a poker AI that can compete at a high level, we're developing capabilities that transfer to numerous real-world scenarios:

+## Real-World Applications

+- **Financial Trading**: Making investment decisions under market uncertainty with incomplete information
+- **Healthcare**: Treatment planning with uncertain patient outcomes and incomplete medical history
+- **Cybersecurity**: Defending systems when attacker capabilities and targets are unknown
+- **Business Negotiation**: Strategic decision-making when counterparty intentions are hidden
+- **Resource Allocation**: Optimizing distribution under uncertainty (emergency services, supply chain)
+- **Autonomous Vehicles**: Decision-making in dynamic traffic environments with unpredictable human behavior

 ## Overview

 This repository implements Deep Counterfactual Regret Minimization (Deep CFR), an advanced reinforcement learning algorithm for solving imperfect information games.
 The implementation focuses on No-Limit Texas Hold'em Poker, one of the most challenging games for AI due to: